garronej/ts-promisify/README.md

 ```

-You can bound your async function to a specifics object,
+You can bound your async function to a specifics object.
+If your callback function is not typed enough use promisify.generic
+instead of promisify._*x*

 See *./ts/exemples/test.ts* for detailed exemples.